krsatyam7/krsatyam7/resources/readme.md

-This folder contains required image files for this repositories.
+<p align = "center"> <b> This folder contains required image files for this repositories.